mikeortman/witchcraft/README.md

 # Witchcraft
-Engine that is capable of converting documents of arbiturary, heirarchical content (wishlist to support lists, tables, paragraphs, code, photo, audio, and video) into searchable, latent space.
+Witchcraft is an engine providing a set of tools capable of encoding documents of various content types, flat, heirarchical, or series structured) into searchable latent vector space.
+Goal is to provide models capable of encoding images, videos, audio, text, tables, lists, and more.

+## Warning
+Right now this project is full of hot air.
+I'm slowly converting a mangled mess of test scripts into something actually usable.
+Demos of usage coming later and documentation is all in my head at the moment.
+Stay tuned

 ## Requirements